JHRobotics/softgpu/README.md

 ## Requirements
 1) Virtual machine with one of these VGA adapter support:
-   a) Bochs VBE (Bochs, VirtualBox, Qemu)
+   - A) Bochs VBE (Bochs, VirtualBox, Qemu)
-   b) VMware SVGA-II (VMware, VirtualBox, Qemu)
+   - B) VMware SVGA-II (VMware, VirtualBox, Qemu)
 2) Windows 95/98/Me as VM guest system
-   a) Windows 98/Me - required is last version of DirectX 9 (included in package)
+   - A) Windows 98/Me - required is last version of DirectX 9 (included in package)
-   b) Windows 95
+   - B) Windows 95
       - Last version of DirectX 8 (included in package)
       - Visual C runtime (version 6 included in package)
       - OpenGL 95 for versions without `opengl32.dll` (included in package)